Use-by, Best-by, and Sell-by Food Expiration Dates

 More than 90% of Americans throw out food prematurely, and 40% of the U.S. food supply is tossed out unused every year because of food dating.

-The following information sourced from TIME.com contains important information for the prepper, and anyone who is confused about what these dates really mean…
+The following information sourced from TIME.com is important for the prepper, and anyone who is confused about what these ‘Use-by’, ‘Best-by’, and ‘Sell-by’ dates really mean…

 Use-by dates are contributing to millions of pounds of wasted food each year.

-Most consumers mistakenly believe that expiration dates on food indicate how safe the food is to consume, when these dates actually aren’t related to the risk of food poisoning or foodborne illness.
+Most consumers mistakenly believe that expiration dates on food indicate how safe the food is to consume, when these dates actually are NOT related to the risk of food poisoning or foodborne illness.

 The dates solely indicate freshness, and are used by manufacturers to convey when the product is at its peak.
 That means the food does not expire in the sense of becoming inedible.